cruix89/cruix-video-archiver/README.md

 - **`ytsearch:` function**

-configuring the function ytsearch to save in the default download folder, Exemple:
+configuring the function ytsearch to save in the default download folder, this function is added in the links.txt also, Exemple:
   ```plaintext
   ytsearch10:funny-pranks-compilation
   ```